Engineering Hubbard models with gated two-dimensional moir\'e systems

 The modulation patterns are similar to the linear stripe case, but the stripe orientation rotates by $45$ degrees.
 Additionally, the charge density minimum shifts from bond-centered (in the linear stripe) to site-centered (in the diagonal stripe).
 This is also manifested in the positions of the domain walls in the spin density plot.
 However, since the stripe pattern is spatially extended over several sites, the distinction between bond-node and site-node stripes becomes less critical~\cite{Zheng_Science2017}.

 When mapped to a lattice model through Wannierisation and downfolding, we find that these parameter values of $d$ and $V_m/W$ correspond to $U/t$ in the range of $4$ to $8$, with essentially no interaction beyond on-site and only small hopping amplitude $t_n/t_1$ beyond near-neighbor (further details in the next section).
 The ground-state orders seen above are compatible with the stripe phase found in the Hubbard model at zero temperature~\cite{Zheng_Science2017,Xu_PRR2022}.
-In particular by scanning $d$, we find the range of the critical value for the onset of the stripe order in agreement with the phase diagram of the Hubbard model (no next-near-neighbor hopping) which places the stripe phase boundary at 1/8-doping between $U/t = 3.5$ and $5$ ~\cite{Xu_PRR2022}.
+An example of a quantitative comparison is given below.
+By scanning $d$, we find the range of the critical value $U/t$ for the onset of the stripe order in agreement with the phase diagram of the Hubbard model (no next-near-neighbor hopping) which places the stripe phase boundary at 1/8-doping between $U/t = 3.5$ and $5$ ~\cite{Xu_PRR2022}.
 Moreover, we scan the range $1.1\le V_m/W\le 2.0$ and find that such an agreement holds for $V_m/W\geq1.6$.
 The disagreement for $V_m/W<1.6$ is likely due to the increasing influence of further neighbor hoppings.